Question: Why is my period 2 days late?

 How do contraceptives work?

-They block the effect of both LH and FSH thereby prevent ovulation and period.
+They block the effect of both LH and FSH thereby prevent ovulation and period in most women.

 What to do?

 Inform your doctor for advice about the pills you are taking.
-If you are on the continuous pills without a free period, then there is no reason to worry.
+If you are on the continuous pills without a free period, light or missing bleeding can be normal, but ask your doctor if you are worried or missed pills.

 6. You are close to menopause